Killpit/devops-projects/devops-detailed-notes/devops-notes/devops.md

 Continuous delivery (CD) is a process by which code is built, tested, and deployed to one of more test and production environments.
 Like CI, CD systems produce deployable artifacts.
 Automated release processes consume these artifacts to release new versions and fixes to existing systems.
 Systems that monitor and send alerts run continually to drive visibility into the entire CD process.

+### Continuous Deployment

+- Removes the need for manual intervention.
+- Production release is not required
+- If tests pass, new code is approved and the deployment to production just happens.

 ### Version Control

 Version control manages code in versions - tracks revisions and change history to make code easy to review and recover.
 Git is usually used for this practice, although GitLab and BitBucket is commonly used by developers.
 They provide a clear process to merge code changes that happen in the same files, handle conflicts, and roll back changes to earlier states.